 Most recent: When do you dance differently?
 When the music changes, of course.

-I recently released "If Only I Had a Place,' the things realtors don't want you to know about renting in Mexico.
+She recently released "If Only I Had a Place,' the things realtors don't want you to know about renting in Mexico.
 Avoid the pitfalls, take advantage of the opportunities of renting in Mexico as an expat.